Easy Swiss Meringue Buttercream with Pasteurized Eggs

 16 oz. salted butter

-• Turn the mixer to high and whip for about 7 minutes.
+• Turn the mixer to medium high speed and whip for about 7 minutes.
 The mixture may look curdled for a minute but it should become smooth.
 (If it doesn't, warm a little bit of the frosting in the microwave for a few seconds and return the warmed frosting to the bowl.
 Beating the warm frosting into the rest of the batch should help it smooth out.)

 • For a brighter white frosting, add just a tiny drop of purple food coloring to balance out the yellow from the butter.
 Feel free to add white food coloring gel as well if you have it.